ls1intum/Artemis/docs/admin/benchmarking-tool.rst

 This tool enables system administrators and developers to assess and analyze Artemis's behavior under simulated load conditions, providing valuable insights into response times, system workload, and overall stability.
-These insight can be used to identify the limits of the hardware infrastructure as well as the software architecture, thereby allowing for targeted optimizations and improvements.
+These insights can be used to identify the limits of the hardware infrastructure as well as the software architecture, thereby allowing for targeted optimizations and improvements.
 The main goal is to ensure that the respective Artemis setup is able to handle the expected load during exams without any performance issues.